start621/practical-microservices-code/README.md

 # Practical Microservices

-A book about microservices with a focus on real world examples.
+A "hands on" book about microservices with a focus on providing simple, working examples.

-Code examples are given in multiple languages (Scala, Java, Golang, Python, Ruby)
+Code examples are given in multiple languages (Scala, JavaScript, Java, Golang, Ruby etc)

-## Chapters

-+ Intro
-+ Service Discovery
-+ Service Communication

-## Sample Projects

-+ User Service
-+ Bank Account Service
+If you're interested you can sign up for the book here https://leanpub.com/practicalmicroservices